Forsythia Cottage | Bourton-on-the-Water, Cotswolds | Break

 Forsythia is the perfect bolthole for a romantic getaway for a couple, for a family with one child or a group of three adults.
 The cottage is fitted with every convenience needed for a self-catering stay, from the small but very well laid out living-dining area with its fully equipped kitchen to the two comfortable bedrooms – one standard double and one single - and family shower room.

 Head through the back door from the main living area to the immaculate courtyard patio.
-Here you’ll find two rattan-style armchairs directly outside the kitchen, while further up the courtyard, up one step, is a stone bench and a circular table, four chairs and a BBQ.
+Here you’ll find two rattan-style armchairs directly outside the kitchen, while further up the courtyard, up one step, is a stone bench and a circular table with four chairs.

 Ground Floor